Urgent and Emergency Care - NHS 111 First

 - If someone contacting NHS 111 needs urgent face-to-face assessment or treatment, an appointment can be arranged there and then.

-- By advising people where and when to go, queues, crowding and waiting times in ED/A&E waiting rooms can be controlled, reducing the risk of coronavirus transmission.
+- By advising people where and when to go, crowding and waiting times in ED/A&E waiting rooms can be minimised, reducing the risk of coronavirus transmission.

 - People will be more likely to get appropriate care closer to home.

 If patients do make their own way to EDs/A&Es and UTCs, they will continue to be treated.
 However, those whose conditions are less urgent may need to wait elsewhere or be asked to return for a later appointment.
-Using 111 first will ensure that patients get quicker, safer care in the right environment and will help to minimise the risk of the coronavirus spreading.
+Using 111 first will help patients get quicker, safer care in the right environment and reduce the risk of the coronavirus spreading.

 Arrangements will not change for people with serious or life-threatening illnesses or injuries, who should continue to dial 999 as before.